Tutorial: Integrate Dropbox Business with Azure Active Directory

 Configure and test Azure AD SSO with Dropbox Business using a test user called Britta Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Dropbox Business.

-To configure and test Azure AD SSO with Dropbox Business, complete the following building blocks:
+To configure and test Azure AD SSO with Dropbox Business, perform the following steps:

 - Configure Azure AD SSO - to enable your users to use this feature.